Zyl9393/mouse_strafing/README.md

 Not a problem.
 You can change the binding in the preferences if you feel you have found a more suitable configuration for your workflow.

 # Usage
-## Strafing
+## Navigation
 In the 3D View, press and hold the spacebar.
 A cross will appear in the center of the screen.
 Click and hold the left, right or middle mouse button to enable pannig and mouse strafing.
 Additionally, hold the left and right mouse button together for a 4th movement option.
 Then move the mouse to strafe or turn.
 Which buttons do what can be configured in the addon preferences.

 ## Relocate Pivot
 While holding the spacebar, press C to relocate the 3D View's pivot point to the surface which you are looking at.
 When backface culling is enabled, backfaces will be ignored.

-## Reset Roll
-While holding the spacebar, press R to reset view camera roll.
+You can hold C for one second to toggle automic pivot relocation on and off.

-## WASD
+## Save states
-Just as with the Fly Operator, you can use WASD (and Q and E) to move and strafe with the keyboard.
+While holding the spacebar, tap one of the number keys (0-9) to save current view to that number.
+Tap a number twice (within 1 second) to instead load its last saved view.

 ## Change Field of View
 Use the scroll wheel to change the field of view or move a set distance.
 (See preferences)

+## Reset Roll
+While holding the spacebar, press R to reset view camera roll.

 ## Speed adjustment
 Hold the Shift key to go 5 times faster.
 Hold the Ctrl key to go 5 times slower.
 For panning, you can reduce the speed by pressing Alt.
 Hold Ctrl and Alt at the same time to go at only 2% speed.

-## Save states
+## WASD
-While holding the spacebar, tap one of the number keys (0-9) to save current view to that number.
-Tap a number twice (within 1 second) to instead load its last saved view.
+Just as with the Fly Operator, you can use WASD (and Q and E) to move and strafe with the keyboard.